livechat/octopus/README.md

 It will automatically deploy your forked Octopus GitHub repo to production after each commit.
 It will also prepare a ready-to-use URL that all your users can access immediately.
 Later on, you can set up a custom domain to make it look more professional.

+Note: when deploying Octopus via Netlify, fill in the following details in the setup wizard:

+> Build command: `npm run build`
+> Publish directory: `build`

 ## Security
 By default, any user can view and edit your wiki page.
 Probably this is not what you expect!